camwolford/LSTM-Trading-Algorithm/README.md

 ### Module 1:

 This is the main module of the strategy.
 It controls various aspects of the strategy that can be edited to optimize performance and risk.
 The algorithm executes as follows: At the start of each week the LSTM model is trained on time-series data of daily values from various technical indicators of the selected universe of stocks (weekly training is used in this implementation due to computational constraints).
-The data the model is trained on first is reduced to only include a certain number of these technical indicators through Recursive Feature Elimination (RFE) before the dimentionality of the data is reduced through Principle Component Analysis (PCA).
+The data the model is trained on first is reduced to only include a certain number of these technical indicators through Recursive Feature Elimination (RFE) before the dimensionality of the data is reduced through Principle Component Analysis (PCA).
 Then the model predicts the next day's return in terms of binary classification (1 for a positive return and 0 for a negative return).
 The algorithm then selects a specific number of the predicted stocks with the most likely positive/negative returns to go long/short with.
 The model is saved for predicting throughout the rest of the week before being retrained at the start of the next week.

 Note: In the following implementation of the algorithm, the final number of features for RFE to select was the same as the initial number of technical indicators for each stock (91), meaning that no RFE was done.

-Various parts of the algorithm can be eddied in this module:
+Various parts of the algorithm can be edited in this module:

 -   The number of stocks in the universe